Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Conclusion

-Privacy is not an obstacle, but rather an accelerator of DPP if the right technology is used.
+Privacy is not an obstacle, but an accelerator of DPP if the right technology is used.

-These real-life cases demonstrate that the use of encryption, blockchain, and ZKPs is already being applied in real-world environments.
+These real-world examples demonstrate that encryption, blockchain, and ZKP are already being implemented in real-world environments.
 Implementing them not only improves security but also opens up new opportunities:

 - Sustainable certification without compromising secrets